-Unless you’re with one of a very small number of cell companies, roaming overseas with your phone is typically very expensive.
+Unless you’re with one of a small number of cell companies, roaming overseas with your phone can be very expensive.

 Local SIM cards save a bunch of money, but buying them can be a hassle.
 International SIM cards work everywhere, but they’re often not that much cheaper than normal roaming.
 Neither approach works if your phone is locked to your carrier from home.